 The municipality is geared towards holding open and honest consultations with all stakeholders and would like to appreciate the role played by the traditional leaders in the entire process.
 We continue to enjoy their support all the times.
 We also appreciate the role played by our communities by providing the necessary input into the IDP and we take this opportunity to encourage more communities to be involved in the process of developing the IDP.
 The municipality has in the previous years embarked in various development projects that include the upgrading of roads and construction of storm water drainage that will contribute in the road infrastructure development.
-329 job opportunities have been created targeting the unemployed youth and women through the CWP Programme, EPWP and other social programmes.
+Further more, the municipality has initiated prorammes that created part-time jobs in the communities.
+1241 job opportunities have been created targeting the unemployed youth and women through the CWP (Community Works Programme), EPWP (Expanded Public Works Programme) and other social programmes.

 The EPWP programme is categorized in to the following sub-programmes: IG (incentive grant) Infrastructure, Youth in waste jobs, EMLM waste management, and IG adopt sport.
 Public works has also created 230 job opportunities that will sustain the beneficiaries for a period of three years starting from 2022 until 2023.
-One other achievement was the capacitation of the 94 SMME's and co-operatives within the municipality.
-The municipality recognizes the challenges that came with the recent COVID -19 pandemic and wish to commit to all protocols and ensure the protection of human life at all times.
+One other 7 | P a g e achievement was the capacitation of the 94 SMME's and co-operatives within the municipality.
+It should be noted that the COVID 19 pandemic is still in existence and members of society are cautioned to always take care of themselves and ensure that they are protected from these deadly virus.
+Working together with the private sector, business community including other spheres of government, the municipality has embarked on a process of recovering from the devastation caused by Covid-19.
+The Sekhukhune district municipality as a sister municipality has developed an economy recovery plan which will enable us to get our economy growing and creating the required jobs for our communities.

 We acknowledge the work of the Municipal Manager, Senior administration, IDP unit team, in developing a strategic integrated development plan that is aligned to our budget, service delivery implementation and monitoring and evaluation processes.
-The development of the 2022-2023 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.
+The development of the 2023-2024 IDP will assist the municipality in ensuring that the long term vision and outcome is achieved.
 I would like to thank council for their political leadership and guidance guiding the review and drafting of the IDP.

-His Worship Cllr David Tladi
+The Mayor Cllr David Tladi